-So you’re stuck at home today after a late New Year's Eve last night.
-What’s there to do?
+So winter storm Hercules left you stuck at home today?
+What's there to do?
 Actually, a whole lot.
-Grab your sweetheart or the Blizzard BF you snagged on Craigslist and get cozy — these New Year's Day activities will keep the two of you warm.
+Grab your sweetheart or the Blizzard BF you snagged on Craigslist and get cozy — these snow day activities will keep the two of you warm.

 1. Toasting By An Open Fire

-What better opportunity to say “cheers” than when the two of you are trapped indoors alone together?
+What better opportunity to say "cheers" to the new year than when the two of you are trapped indoors alone together?
 Grab a couple of your fanciest glasses, put a flame in the fireplace (or at least light a bunch of candles) and whip out the good stuff!
-Have each of you make a toast saying the things you’re most excited to do together this year, as well as why you’re happy that he’s the one you’re stuck inside with.
+Have each of you make a toast saying the things you’re most excited to do together this year, as well as why you're happy that he's the one you're stuck inside with.

 2. Adventurous Angels